suiwombat/sui/README.md

 * you need buck2 installed
 * you need reindeer installed
-* binary builds of both of these are available (ask joe)
+* binary builds of both of these are available (internal for mysten only)

 See [third-party](third-party/README.md) for more details